Bandhwa

 Bandhwa is a small village in the Bhojpur district of India.
 Bandhwa is located in Tarari block of Bhojpur district in Bihar.
 It has total 431 families residing.
 Bandhawan has population of 2,340 as per government records.

 Administration

-Bandhwa village is administrated by Mukhiya through its Gram Panchayat, who is elected representative of village as per constitution of India and Panchyati Raj Act.
-The mukhiya of the respective panchayat is "JAI PRAKASH SINGH",As per the report of Pankaj kumar, native of same village.
+Bandhwa village is administered by the Mukhiya through its Gram Panchayat, who is an elected representative of the village as per the Constitution of India and the Panchayati Raj Act.
+The current Mukhiya of the Panchayat is Jai Prakash Singh, according to a report by Pankaj Kumar, a native of the village.

 Economy

 Bandhwa was the center of sugarcane farming in the era of British India, but nowadays the major sources of income are paddy, wheat, maize and onion.